TylersDesk/dgm3790-gp/README.md

 + `http:\\www.localhost.com:3000` - In a browser

 ## CouchDB Configuration

+#### Note -  This is no longer needed as we have moved the app to use a production couchDB server.
+You can still use the information below to replicate for development purposes.

 By default the app will try and sync with a local instance of couch, specifically a DB located at `http://127.0.0.1/dgm3790_gp/`.
 This means you should replicate an instance of this database based off of Tyler's own couchDB instance.